Tattershall, Holy Trinity Collegiate Church

 Supported by the Bats in Churches project and with input from the church community, a specially licenced ecologist and church architect, the church is altering the way that the bats use the church.
 This is to prevent them from roosting in certain areas and flying through the building, reducing their impact on the fabric and community use.
 Existing access points are being blocked and replaced by an access point that will confine their impact to a less used and more manageable area.
 The effect on the main visitor area will also be reduced by blocking the roost directly above it.

-Thanks a successful bid for Tesco’s ‘Bags for Help’ scheme the church has also been able to purchase a monitor that will live stream footage from their bat box in the roof and enhance the visitor experience.
+Thanks to a successful bid for Tesco’s ‘Bags for Help’ scheme the church has also been able to purchase a monitor that will live stream footage from their bat box in the roof and enhance the visitor experience.